-- Jean Bernier, who prior to June 2007 was Operations Manager of ABB's Analytical Business. - David Langlois, who prior to November 2009 was the Vice-President of Corporate Accounting and Information Management at National Bank Financial. - Frank Fache was the former Co-Chief Executive Officer of MCP Group SA.
-He was, prior to his role in MCP, the Chief Executive Officer of Ferromin. - Prior to his retirement in 1999, John Davis was Director of Strategic Planning, Noranda Inc. - Laurent Raskin was the former Co-Chief Executive Officer of MCP Group SA and previously acted as the Chief Executive Officer of Sidech. - Marc Binet joined Sidech in 2003 as Managing Director and was responsible for the development of the recycling activities.
-He was subsequently promoted in 2008 as Director of Recycling MCP Group SA. - Sebastian Voigt joined MCP Group in 1996 as Sales Director and was promoted in 2008 to Managing Director of MCP HEK in Germany.
+- Jean Bernier, who prior to June 2007 was Operations Manager of ABB's Analytical Business. - David Langlois, who prior to November 2009 was the Vice-President of Corporate Accounting and Information Management at National Bank Financial. - Frank Fache was the Co-Chief Executive Officer of MCP.
+He was, prior to his role at MCP, the Chief Executive Officer of Ferromin. - Laurent Raskin was the Co-Chief Executive Officer of MCP and previously acted as the Chief Executive Officer of Sidech. - Marc Binet joined Sidech in 2003 as Managing Director and was responsible for the development of its recycling activities.
+He was subsequently promoted in 2008 to Director of Recycling of MCP. - Sebastian Voigt joined MCP in 1996 as Sales Director and was promoted in 2008 to Managing Director of MCP HEK in Germany.

-As at May 31, 2011, to the best of our knowledge, our directors and executive officers owned, directly or indirectly, or exercised control or direction over an aggregate of 25,068,423 common shares, representing 35.36% of all issued and outstanding common shares.
+As at March 28, 2011, to the best of our knowledge, our directors and executive officers owned, directly or indirectly, or exercised control or direction over an aggregate of 25,119,123 common shares, representing 35.38% of all issued and outstanding common shares.